 Flip flops are best left for the bar or beach.
-Most anglers have found errant flip flops near the river.
-Aside from horrible traction they provide no protection or support for the uneven and slippery conditions encountered on the river.
+Aside from the horrible traction they provide, flip flops offer no protection or support for the uneven and slippery conditions encountered on the river.
 Stick with your wading boots and substitute a neoprene wet wading sock for the stocking foot of your waders.
 Wading boots with interchangeable soles allow the angler to match the appropriate sole for the traction needed on any given day.
 Choose rubber soles for hiking to an alpine lake on a rocky trail or felt soles for the mossy rocks of the riverbed.

 The problem with wearing neoprene wading socks is that they can feel like buckets once you are out of the river.
 This, combined with wet cotton or wool socks underneath, can make it feel like you’re walking around with sponges on your feet.
-Select a pair of polyester socks to wear under your neoprene wading socks to avoid weighing you down, and to keep the swamp foot feeling to a minimum.
+Select a pair of polyester socks, like the Simms Guide Wet Wading Socks, to wear under your neoprene wading socks to avoid weighing you down, and to keep the swamp foot feeling to a minimum.
 If you simply can’t live without waders, waist-high waders can be a great alternative to a full-chest wader.